CullenDolan/AWS-SAA/services/storage.md

 ## Elastic Block Storage (EBS)
 - easy to use block storage for EC2 (virtual hard disk)
-- the data for your datbase is stored on EBS and your boot volume (the server OS).
+- the data for your database is stored on EBS and your boot volume (the server OS).
 This is what you change depending on how much data you store in the db
 - There are 2 categories and 6 types on volumes:
     - SSD (General Purpose and Provisioned IOPS)
         - gp3: best for balancing price and performance (virtual desktop, medium sized single instance db)